Maui Scuba Diving Fish Guide

 Black Rock, Kaʻanapali, Maui

-This is the Hawaiʻi state fish!
+This solitary Triggerfish is the Hawaiʻi state fish!
 The Rectangular Triggerfish has a famously long Hawaiian name, which you might overhear at the beach during your Maui vacation.
 Rectangular Triggerfish are plentiful and a common sighting for snorkelers and scuba divers in Maui.
-This aggressive-minded solitary fish spends its day digging for invertebrates buried in the sand.
-They can often be seen chasing other fish out of their territory or sometimes fleeing a predator by making grunting noises to warn other Triggerfish.
+The aggressive-minded fish spends its day digging for invertebrates buried in the sand.
+They chase other fish out of their territory or sometimes flee a predator by making grunting noises to warn other Triggerfish.
 They are incredibly aggressive when guarding eggs.

 Humuhumunukunukuapua’a